-- have cystic fibrosis
+• have cystic fibrosis

 - have hospital acquired infections

 - have known or suspected bacteria in the blood

 - need to be in the hospital

 - are elderly

 - have any medical problems that can lower the ability of the immune system to fight infections

-Azithromycin tablets are not for viral infections such as the common cold.
+Azithromycin is not for viral infections such as the common cold.

-It is not known if azithromycin tablets are safe and effective for genital ulcers in women.
+It is not known if azithromycin is safe and effective for genital ulcers in women.

-It is not known if azithromycin tablets are safe and effective for children with ear infections, sinus infections, and community-acquired pneumonia under 6 months of age.
+It is not known if azithromycin is safe and effective for children with ear infections, sinus infections, and community-acquired pneumonia under 6 months of age.

-It is not known if azithromycin tablets are safe and effective for infected throat or tonsils in children under 2 years of age.
+It is not known if azithromycin is safe and effective for infected throat or tonsils in children under 2 years of age.

-Who should not take azithromycin tablets?
+Who should not take azithromycin?

-Do not take azithromycin tablets if you:
+Do not take azithromycin if you: